A number of JC members of staff represent the College or act as delegates for the Principal on University of Malta (UM) boards and committees.

 The Committee on Race and Ethnic Affairs (CREA) serves as the University’s focal point for monitoring and addressing issues related to race and ethnic prejudice, with a special focus on developing comprehensive and effective action in the three areas indicated below, namely Awareness, Access and Integration, and Safeguarding and Enforcement.
 In pursuance of its mandate, the Committee liaises with the relevant University structures and stakeholders as necessary.

-The Gender Issues Committee (GIC) was originally set up in 1991 in order to act as a focal point on gender issues on the recommendations of the Women in Society Secretariat.
-Its terms of reference are to advise the University Council on issues of gender equality.
+Originally set up in 1991 as the Gender Issues Committee, the current Gender Equality & Sexual Diversity (GESD) committee acts as a focal point on gender and LGBTIQ+ issues.
+Its terms of reference are to advise the University Council on issues of gender and equality.
 The Committee works on several areas including the identification of sources of unequal opportunities or treatment with respect to gender, and promotes a policy of equal opportunity.